PathwayCommons/GOList/instructions.md

 We have supplied a markdown file (`README.md`) for the purposes of documenting your submission.
 Edit the contents of this file including the ‘Contact’ details.
 The ‘Description’ should contain a brief (< 500 words) overview of major features and design decisions.
 You may also provide comments within your codebase to help us understand the finer details of your app.
 If necessary, use the ‘Setup’ section for step-by-step instructions on how to get your application ready to run in a browser (e.g. dependencies).

 ## <a href="#step3" name="step3">Step 3: Submit</a>
 Zip the directory containing your code submission and associated documentation into a single file.
-Alternatively, point us to the GitHub repository containing your submission.
-At a bare minimum, your submission must contain the following two files:
+Alternatively, point us to a GitHub repository containing your submission.
+Your submission must contain the following two files:

 1. `index.html`
 2. `README.md`